maatthc/nvchad-config/vi-mappings.md

 Completion suggestions for open file: Ctrl + d

 ## Page navigation
+zt: Scroll the current line to the top of the windows
+zz: Scroll the current line to the middle of the Windows
+zb: Scroll the current line to the bottom of the windows

 Scroll up: Ctrl + b

 Scroll up half page: Ctrl + u